How income tax is calculated

 Work-related expenses, vehicle costs, home office expenses, union fees, and self-education costs can all be deductible.
 Keep receipts throughout the year.

-Tax return estimator →Novated lease (salary sacrifice for a car)
+Tax return checklist →Novated lease (salary sacrifice for a car)

 Novated lease calculator →Private health insurance (avoid MLS)